 UPDATE: Our Marion Cultural Centre is no longer in danger of demolition.

-Following a passionate community campaign by a group of local residents, City of Marion councillors have voted to keep it.
+Following a passionate community campaign by a group of local residents, City of Marion councillors voted to keep it.
+It also achieved state and national heritage listing in December 2019.

 Some background: the busy community hub in suburban Adelaide (by ARM and Adelaide firm Phillips Pilkington Architects) opened in 2001.